actionprojecteu/dmptool-api/README.md

 ### Manage.py

 [manage.py](manage.py) is the main python file of the api and it is used by command line.
-The possibles commands are:
+The possibles functions are:
- - Manage tables: manage the tables of the sql database.
+ - **Manage tables**: manage the tables of the sql database.
  	- Create tables: create the tables of the sql database.
 <br/>`python manage.py create_tables`
  	- Delete tables: delete all the tables of the sql database (**Deletes all data**).
 <br/>`python manage.py drop_tables`
- - Manage users: manage the user of the sql database.
+ - **Manage users**: manage the user of the sql database.
  	- Create a normal user: username, password and email is required (promt input).
 <br/>`python manage.py create_user`
  	- Create an admin user: username, password and email is required (promt input).
 <br/>`python manage.py create_admin`
  	- Delete a user: username is required (promt input).
 <br/>`python manage.py delete_user`
- - Manage projects: manage the projects of the sql database.
+ - **Manage projects**: manage the projects of the sql database.
  	- Create a project: project and description is required (promt input).
 <br/>`python manage.py create_user`
  	- Delete a project: project is required (promt input).
 <br/>`python manage.py delete_user`
- - Manage user-project relationship: manage the relaion many-to-many between users and projects of the sql database.
+ - **Manage user-project relationship**: manage the relaion many-to-many between users and projects of the sql database.
  	- Create a user-project relationship: username and project name is required (promt input).
 <br/>`python manage.py create_relation`
  	- Delete a user-project relationship: project is required (promt input).
 <br/>`python manage.py delete_relation`
- - Start server: start the python server from app.py.
+ - **Start server**: start the python server from app.py.
  	- Development mode: start the development server.
 Optionals parameters: host (-h, --host), port (-p, --port).
 <br/>`python manage.py runserver`
  	- Production mode: start the production server.
 Optionals parameters: host (-h, --host), port (-p, --port).
 <br/>`python manage.py runprodserver`
- - Help: print the commands with their description.
+ - **Help**: print the commands with their description.
 <br/>`python manage.py -?`
-<br/>It could use with others commands to get more info of them.
+<br/>It could be used with others commands to get more info of them.
 For example:
 <br/>`python manage.py runserver -?`

 ### App.py

 [app.py](application/app.py) controls the flask server in production and development mode.
 The differents URIs and methods that are in the server are:
- - Login: manage the user sessions.
+ - **Login**: manage the user sessions.
  	- /login : the user log in the server.
  		- Method: GET
  		- Request: basic authorization header from a user.